Robinpig/Note/docs/CS/Java/JDK/JDK.md

 [JVM (Java Virtual Machine)](/docs/CS/Java/JDK/JVM/JVM.md) is an abstract machine.
 It is a specification that provides runtime environment in which java bytecode can be executed.

+## Projects

+- Amber
+- Coin
+- Graal
+- jigsaw
+- Kulla
+- Loom
+- Panama
+- Shenandoah
+- Sumatra
+- Tsan
+- Valhalla
+- ZGC

+### Loom

+[Project Loom](/docs/CS/Java/JDK/Loom.md) is to intended to explore, incubate and deliver Java VM features and APIs built on top of them for the purpose of supporting easy-to-use, high-throughput lightweight concurrency and new programming models on the Java platform.
+This is accomplished by the addition of the following constructs:

+Virtual threads
+Delimited continuations
+Tail-call elimination

 ## Performance

 The truth is that performance analysis is a weird blend of hard empiricism and squishy human psychology.